nnnzrnk/movie_api/README.md

 # MyFlix
-The web application provides user an access to information about different movies, directors, and genres.
+It is a server-side component of a “MyFlix” web application provides user an access to information about different movies, directors, and genres.
 Users are able to sign up, update their personal information, and create a list of their favorite movies